-Esophageal atresia/tracheoesophageal fistula (EA/TEF) is a rare birth defect caused by incomplete development of the foregut.
-Previous studies have revealed some of the genetic causes of several syndromes that include EA/TEF.
-To identify novel genetic etiologies of EA/TEF, we performed a whole genome sequencing study of 185 unrelated simplex trios (probands and parents) with EA/TEF, where 59 had isolated and 126 had non-isolated EA/TEF.
+Esophageal atresia/tracheoesophageal fistula (EA/TEF) is a rare birth defect caused by incomplete or dysfunctional development of the foregut.
+Previous studies indicate that rare or de novo variants have significant contribution to EA/TEF genetic risk, but the vast majority of individuals with EA/TEF do not have known genetic causes.
+To identify novel genetic etiologies of EA/TEF, we performed a whole genome sequencing study of 185 unrelated simplex trios (probands and parents) with EA/TEF, where 59 had isolated and 126 had complex EA/TEF with additional congenital anomalies or neurodevelopmental disorders.
 There is an enriched number of damage variants in 126 non-isolated cases and the burden is higher in constrained genes.
 We identified several autophagy related pathways as potential etiology of EA/TEF, indicating their importance in epithelia cell shape regulation during foregut development.
 This research can have general implications to the mechanisms of rare birth defects.

 Introduction